EXPLAINER: Did state's own witnesses hurt Rittenhouse case?

 Trying to guess how jurors are perceiving evidence is hazardous in any case, perhaps more so in one as novel and politically charged as Rittenhouse's.

-The significance of evidence presented by prosecutors is often not evident until closing arguments — the first opportunity for prosecutors to connect all the dots for jurors.
+The significance of evidence presented by prosecutors is often not evident until closing arguments — an opportunity for prosecutors to connect all the dots for jurors.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.